Paddy McGuinness: ITV

+BBC

 Paddy co-presented two episodes of Even Better Than the Real Thing on BBC One.
 McGuinness presented Paddy McGuinness' Sport Relief Warm-Up and was one of the presenters for the 2018 Sport Relief show.
 He provided the voiceover for the BBC series Ready or Not in 2018.

-In 2018 it was announced that McGuinness would be co-presenting series 27 of Top Gear.
-In 2020, it was announced that Top Gear presenters Freddie Flintoff and Paddy McGuinness would host a six-episode best-of series, featuring the presenters narrating classic episodes of the show, called Total Wipeout: Freddie and Paddy Takeover.
+In 2018, McGuinness began co-presenting series 27 of Top Gear.

+In 2020, it was announced that McGuinness and fellow Top Gear presenter Freddie Flintoff would host Total Wipeout: Freddie and Paddy Takeover, a six episode best of series, featuring the presenters narrating classic episodes of Total Wipeout.
 The first episode aired on 8 August 2020 and received negative reviews.

-In 2021 it was announced that McGuinness will be replacing Sue Barker as host of BBC game show Question of Sport for its 51st series.
-On 1 December 2021 a frank and emotive documentary, Paddy and Christine McGuinness: Our Family And Autism was screened on BBC 1.
+In 2021, McGuinness replaced Sue Barker as host of BBC game show Question of Sport for its 51st series.
+In 2024 he replaced Gregg Wallace as host for Inside the Factory.

 Radio

 McGuinness had his own radio show on Bauer City 1 stations across the North of England on Sunday mornings from 9 am until 12 noon.
 His show ran from 2014 until 2017.

+On 2 June 2024, McGuinness took over Michael Ball from presenting his 11am-1pm Radio 2 show.

 Tours

 In 2005 and 2006, McGuinness toured the UK, performing 108 shows.
 Paddy McGuinness: The Dark Side Tour was his first solo stand-up tour.
 While on tour, he reprised his role of Lord Love Rocket from the award-winning comedy Phoenix Nights.
-From 21 August to 11 December 2008, McGuinness was involved in a second tour – known as the Paddy McGuinness Plus You!
-Live – which included 76 scheduled dates around the UK and Ireland.
+From 21 August to 11 December 2008, McGuinness was involved in a second tour, called the Paddy McGuinness Plus You!
+Live, which included 76 dates around the UK and Ireland.
 The Plus You!
 Tour featured McGuinness, along with other variety acts that were chosen by him, through a competition that ran on his official website, hence the title of Plus You!

-In 2011, he went on his third stand-up tour, called Paddy McGuinness: Saturday Night Live Tour.
+In 2011, McGuinness went on his third stand-up tour, called Paddy McGuinness: Saturday Night Live Tour.
 In January 2015, he announced that he would be touring across 2015 and 2016 with the "Daddy McGuinness" tour throughout the UK.
 The tour opened in Scunthorpe on 28 September 2015 and the final date was at the Hammersmith Apollo in London on 27 February 2016.

+In 2023, McGuinness announced Nearly There; a 40-date UK tour announced for 2024–2025.